kmgowda/SBK/README.md

 ```

 ### 2 - Throughput Mode
-In this mode, the SBK  pushes the messages to the storage client(device/driver) with specified approximate maximum throughput in terms of Mega Bytes/second (MB/s).
+In this mode, the SBK  pushes/pull/from the messages to the storage client(device/driver) with specified approximate maximum throughput in terms of Mega Bytes/second (MB/s).
 This mode is used to find the least latency that can be obtained from the storage device or storage cluster (server) for given throughput.
-This mode is used only for write operation.

 ```
 For example:  The througput mode for pulsar 5 writers as follows